mmilidoni/system-utility/README.md

 -----------------

 * `.bashrc_aliases`
-* `rsync-backup` a sh script to copy local folder to remote host.
+* `rsync-backup` a sh script for copying a local folder to a remote host.
-* `mysql-backup` a sh script to backup all mysql databases and send to remote host by scp
+* `mysql-backup` a sh script to backup all mysql databases and send them to remote host by scp
 * `chom` this script sets chmod and chown to files and folders.

 HTML utilities
 --------------

 * `miniml` a minimal css style for simple web pages.
+* `bootstrap-demo` a bootstrap demo.

 Automated Backup System for Websites
 ------------------------------------